zype/zype.github.io/api_docs/subscriptions.md

 Parameter | Function | Type
 --------- | -------- | ----
 subscription | A set of key value pairs that describe the Subscription.
-Needs to include consumer_id and plan_id. | Hash consumer_id | The id of the consumer to be subscribed | String plan_id | The id of the plan the consumer is subscribing to | String coupon_code | The code of the coupon, if used.
-This parameter is optional. | String
+Needs to include consumer_id and plan_id | Hash consumer_id | The id of the consumer to be subscribed | String plan_id | The id of the plan the consumer is subscribing to | String coupon_code | The code of the coupon, if used.
+This parameter is optional | String

 #### Response